fpereiro/gotoB/readme.md

 ### Writing your own responders & tracking execution chains: `x`, `B.log`, `B.eventlog`, `B.get`, `B.mrespond`, advanced matching

-Most of the logic of a gotoв application will be contained in responders that you write yourself; while you'll still be using the built-in responders (those with verbs `set`, `add` and `rem`), your app will require you to define responders.
+Most of the logic of a gotoв application will be contained in responders that you write yourself; while you'll still be using the built-in responders (those with verbs `set`, `add` and `rem`), most apps will require you to define responders.
 In fact, many events will be called from inside responders (with the rest of the events being called directly by user interactions with the DOM).

 As we noted above, responders are created with `B.respond` and are *matched* when an event with a matching `verb` and `path` is called.
 The logic for a responder goes in the `rfun` (*responder function*).
 This function receives `x` (a *context object*) as its first argument; it optionally receives further arguments if the matching event was called with extra arguments.

-Responders (or more precisely, rfuns) is where most of the logic of a gotoВ app lives.
+Responders (or more precisely, `rfuns`) is where most of the logic of a gotoв app lives.

 Going back to the todo example defined above: